AdobeDocs/commerce-channels.en/help/channel-manager/install.md

 >[!NOTE]
 >
->For help with installing [!DNL Commerce] software using the CLI, see [General CLI Installation](https://devdocs.magento.com/extensions/install/){target="_blank"}.
+>For help with installing [!DNL Commerce] software using the CLI, see [Install an extension](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/extensions.html).

 ### Install on an on-premises instance

 Use these instructions to install [!DNL Channel Manager] on Adobe Commerce and Magento Open Source to an on-premises instance.

-1. Log in to the [!DNL Commerce] server as a [user with permissions](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-system-perms.html){target="_blank"} to write to the [!DNL Commerce] file system.
+1. Log in to the [!DNL Commerce] server as a [user with permissions](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/file-system/configure-permissions.html) to write to the [!DNL Commerce] file system.

-1. Put your website into [maintenance mode](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-maint.html){target="_blank"}.
+1. Put your website into [maintenance mode](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/maintenance-mode.html).

    ```bash
    $ bin/magento maintenance:enable